SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/Compatibility.md

   For example, `UInt64(0xffff_ffff_ffff_ffff)` evaluates to the correct value rather than overflowing.

+Concurrency requires Swift 5
-Concurrency requires 5.10 or later, and a version of the Swift standard library that provides the corresponding concurrency types.
+and a version of the Swift standard library that provides the corresponding concurrency types.
 On Apple platforms, set a deployment target of at least iOS 13, macOS 10.15, tvOS 13, or watchOS 6.

-A target written in 5.10 can depend on a target that's written in Swift 4.2 or Swift 4, and vice versa.
+A target written in 6 can depend on a target that's written in Swift 5, Swift 4.2 or Swift 4, and vice versa.
-This means, if you have a large project that's divided into multiple frameworks, you can migrate your code from Swift 4 to 5.10 one framework at a time.
+This means, if you have a large project that's divided into multiple frameworks, you can migrate your code to a newer language version one framework at a time.

 <!--